The BaselineAPS™ Method From Academia to Silicon Valley Lab to Software

 Athlete Classification

-When BaselineAPS looks at the results produced from the software and algorithms, it places the athlete’s current preparedness for sport onto a continuum, ranging from Preparation to Optimization to Performance to skill .
-Each athlete may have deep practice and targeted exercises focused in any of the areas of the continuum, and after retests, those exercise focus areas typically change.
-The goal is to align the exercise regimen with what the athlete and their Load Capacity can handle, all with an eye towards improving the athlete, while also protecting them.
+When BaselineAPS looks at the results produced from the software and algorithms, it places the athlete’s current preparedness for sport onto a continuum, ranging from Preparation to Optimization to Performance to Skill.
+Each athlete may have deep practice and targeted exercises focused on any of the areas of the continuum, and after retests, those exercise focus areas typically change.
+The goal is to align the exercise regimen with what the athlete and their Load Capacity can handle, all with an eye towards improving the athlete while also protecting them.

 Learn more